-Why is Advanced Cardiac Life Support (ACLS) Performed?
+Why is Advanced Cardiac Life Support (ACLS) performed?

-ACLS is performed to prevent death in patients experiencing:- Cardiac arrest: When the heart stops pumping blood effectively.
+- Cardiac arrest: When the heart stops pumping blood effectively.

 - Heart attack: Damage to heart muscles due to restricted blood flow.